Pull out your shoebox of receipts and clear your calendar: Tax Day — which is now May 17 — is almost here.

 At some point after sending you notices, including an Information Document Request, the IRS may issue a summons to obtain information from you or compel your testimony to help with their investigation, according to Brager Tax Law Group, a law firm in the Los Angeles area.

-If you get an IRS summons, get an excellent tax attorney to accompany you to the meeting and do most of the talking.
+If you get an IRS summons, get an excellent tax attorney to accompany you to the meeting and let that person do most of the talking.

 7. You might have to file for bankruptcy